-The results of the TCRs coordination that are relevant for principal and diversionary lines of Rail Freight Corridor North Sea - Mediterranean are published on Rail Freight Corridor North Sea - Mediterranean's website.
-Applicants may send their comments on the planned activities to the Corridor organisation.
-The TCR Corridor Coordinator submits the issue to the representatives of the involved IMs.
-The comments of applicants have an advisory and supportive character, and shall be taken into consideration as far as possible.
+1. The results of the TCRs coordination that are relevant for principal and diversionary lines of

+Corridor RFC NSM are published on Corridor RFC NSM website.
+Applicants may send their comments on the planned activities to the involved IM(s).
+The comments of applicants have an advisory and supportive character and shall be taken into consideration as far as possible.

-- 2) Regular meetings of the Railway Undertaking Advisory Group (RAG) are used to discuss issues regarding the planning process of TCRs. - 3) Additional meetings with applicants, to discuss and solve open issues, will be treated on a case by case basis.
+- 2. Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs. - 3.
+Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case by case basis.

-4.5 Publication
+4.6 Publication

-4.5.1 Criteria for publication
+4.6.1 Criteria for publication